gazhayes/socialarchitecture.science/_posts/2018-05-05-forking-an-open-source-repository.md

 You're tasked with ensuring Encyclopaedia Britannica's dominance over Wikipedia, by _becoming_ Wikipedia.

-There's still a year before Jimmy Wales and Larry Sanger are set to register wikipedia.org.
-Britannica has a full year head-start in addition to substantial resources and a huge market share.
+There's still a year before Jimmy Wales and Larry Sanger are set to register wikipedia.org, and Britannica has substantial resources and a huge market share.
 They even have a brand name that's endured since 1768.

-This should be a very easy task.
+Your 2018  This should be a very easy task.
 All you need to do is convince the CEO of Encyclopaedia Britannica to fire all the contributors (including 110 Nobel prize winners, 5 former US presidents, and 4000 expert contributors) and simply let _anyone_ edit it instead.

 You'll have just as much trouble _today_ trying to convince the gatekeepers of existing open source projects - especially cryptocurrencies - to adopt a software development equivalent of the Wikipedia model.